close

 export default defineConfig([

-// Global ignore — blocks config discovery in these directories
+// Global ignore — blocks directory target discovery in these directories

 { ignores: ['**/fixtures/**', 'e2e/**'] },